prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 ☐ Rigidbody    ☑ **Avatar**    ☐ Skeleton    ☐ Bones

-An **avatar** is a simplified humanoid bone structure that Mecanim understands how to animate.
+An **Avatar** is a simplified humanoid bone structure that Mecanim animate.

 ## 32. To define input axes and game actions for your project you need?